jockep/node-phonetics/README.md

 # node-phonetics
-A library for Nodejs for known phonetic algorithms.
-Has full typings and support treeshaking.
+A library for Nodejs for known phonetic algorithms, written in Typescript and includes typings.

 *Still work in progress, only Soundex available*